 2. The initial application, issuance, and renewal of PhilSys ID will be free of charge.

-3. This will not only help ward off corruption, identity theft, and fraud transactions, it will also make both private and public transactions easier, help deter criminality, and increase the delivery service to the poor who lack proper government-issued identification cards.
+3. This will not only help ward off corruption, identity theft, and fraudulent transactions, it will also make both private and public transactions easier, help deter criminality, and increase the delivery of services to the poor who lack proper government-issued identification cards.

 • Tax-related transactions